 Obedience & Love

-The fruit of a redeemed life will be love for God and others demonstrated by obedience to His commands (vv.
+The fruit of a redeemed life will be love for God and others, demonstrated by obedience to His commands (vv.
 2-3).
-This would include demonstrating the characteristics of love described in 1 Corinthians 13.4-7 and the fruit of the Spirit in Galatians 5.22-23.
+This would include displaying the characteristics of love described in 1 Corinthians 13.4-7 and the fruit of the Spirit in Galatians 5.22-23.

 Confirm Your Calling & Election